TedHartMS/OrleansV2.Fork.Indexing/readme.md

 > THIS PROJECT IS NOT READY FOR PRODUCTION USE.
 It has undergone a modest amount of testing and code review.
 It is published to collect community feedback and attract others to make it production-ready.

+This is the readme for Orleans Indexing for this fork; here is the [readme for Orleans itself](README_Orleans.md).

 Enables grains to be indexed and queried by scalar properties.
 A research paper describing the interface and implementation can be found [here](http://cidrdb.org/cidr2017/papers/p29-bernstein-cidr17.pdf).

 ## Features